The end of an era?

 The depletion of the most remarkable mediumistic phenomena

 Some considerations regarding the epochal changes occurred in the last century can help us to understand the reasons why the more complex mediumistic phenomena, certainly not frequent but not very rare until the first decades of the twentieth century, today have almost disappeared.
-In fact, in our socio-cultural system the way of life has completely changed as regards the interests, attractions and solicitations that continuously stimulate our attention, determining the currently prevailing psychic experiences.
+In fact, in our socio-cultural system the way of life has completely changed as regards the interests, attractions and solicitations that continuously stimulate our attention, determining the currently prevailing experiences determined by the psyche.
 Just over a century ago, apart from reading books and newspapers, there was no recreational or cultural activity that was not based on direct human interactions.
-Even music was performed and listened to in a social context, at theaters or in the living rooms.
+Even music was performed and listened to in a social context, in theaters or salons.
 The difficulties of life absorbed most of mental energies, but for those who still had resources to increase their culture and to satisfy their desire to know, the only sources of information were the printed paper and the circulation of ideas and knowledge through human contacts, verbal or epistolary.

 A still unsatisfactory cognitive framework

-Today our mind is subject to a quantity of stimuli and psychic experiences inconceivable only a century ago, and even the ways in which information of every kind are elaborated and transmitted in order to circulate in our socio-cultural system have enormously increased.
-Therefore it may be that the interest that determined in the past the activation of the psychic tunings necessary for the production of the most interesting mediumistic phenomena has vanished (or has been considerably reduced).
-In the absence of a satisfactory cognitive framework on the modalities with which the mediumistic faculties determine the production of phenomena, some fundamental questions remain unanswered: why are mediums capable of producing physical phenomena so rare?
-Why with the presence of a medium certain phenomena occur, and when he/she is not there, they don't?
-Why the same medium, at some point in his life, is no more able to determine the phenomena that he/she produced before?
-Why some mediums have to go into a trance, and some do not?
-All these are questions for which, after more than a century and a half of studies, even the few, fragmentary and sometimes contradictory information obtained from the communicating entities have been of little help in the development of a coherent, satisfying cognitive framework susceptible to further progress.
+Today our mind is subject to a quantity of stimuli and experiences inconceivable only a century ago, and even the ways in which information of every kind is processed and transmitted in order to circulate in our socio-cultural system have enormously increased.
+Therefore it may be that the interest that determined in the past the activation of the psyche's attunements necessary for the production of the most interesting mediumistic phenomena has vanished (or has been considerably reduced).
+In the absence of a satisfactory cognitive framework on the modalities with which the mediumistic faculties determine the production of these phenomena, some fundamental questions remain unanswered: why the mediums capable of producing physical phenomena are so rare?
+Why in the presence of mediums certain phenomena occur, and when they are not there, they don't?
+Why can it happen that mediums, at a certain point in their lives, are no longer able to determine the phenomena they previously produced?
+Why some mediums have to go into a trance, and others do not?
+These are all questions for which, after more than a century and a half of studies, even the few, fragmentary and sometimes contradictory information obtained from the communicating entities have been of little help in the development of a coherent, satisfying cognitive framework susceptible to further progress.

-It is possible that the decline, if we want to call it so, or in any case the lack of progress in the research on phenomena of mediumistic origin in the context of psychical research, can be attributed to the fact that the relative field of investigation has remained almost at the initial level, blocked above all by the disputes on the checking and validadion of the objective reality of these phenomena, which should instead be considered as guaranteed on the basis of the researches and investigations already carried out and the available reports.
-However, it has not been possible to develop – at least up to now – a cognitive framework capable of making this kind of studies advance and of helping the exchange of reliable information with other possible psychic dimensions.
-It is probably still too early in the history of mankind for this to happen.
+It is possible that the decline, if we want to call it so, or in any case the lack of progress in the research on phenomena of mediumistic origin in the context of psychical research, is precisely due to the fact that the relative field of investigation has made little progress compared to the initial level, often not going beyond the disputes on the assessment and verification of the objective reality of such phenomena, which should instead be considered as guaranteed on the basis of the researches and investigations already carried out and the available reports.
+However, it has not been possible to develop – at least up to now – a cognitive framework capable of advancing this type of studies and encouraging the exchange of reliable information with other possible dimensions of existence.
+Probably it is still too early in the history of humankind for this to happen.

 Finally, by observing the reactions of the human psyche to mediumistic phenomena, we can see that there is a contrast between two antithetical and partly conflicting needs.
-On the one hand there is the need to verify, control and, ultimately, master the events: all the scientific and technological progress of the last two centuries has accustomed us to manage and control at will many events, connected to our life and the environment in which we live, towards which we were previously completely impotent and passive.
-On the other hand, there are psychic instances of a fideistic type, addressed towards a different dimension from the earthly one.
-In this perspective, human life is seen as a temporary phase (and, all in all, devoid of intrinsic importance): a kind of exercise or an evaluation test that allows our conscious Ego to access other dimensions.
+On the one hand there is the need to verify, control and, ultimately, master the events: all the scientific and technological progress of the last two centuries has accustomed us to manage and control at will many events, connected to our life and the environment in which we live, towards which humans were previously completely impotent and passive.
+On the other hand, there are instances of a fideistic type, addressed towards a different dimension from the earthly one.
+In this perspective, human life is seen as a temporary phase, to some extent devoid of intrinsic importance: a kind of exercise or an evaluation test that allows our conscious Ego to access other dimensions.
 The emphasis is therefore shifted from this life to a future life.
-That it is a conflict of psychic origin is confirmed, as well as by the history of humanity (with particular reference to religious disputes), by the fact that those people whose mind is predominantly tuned on one or the other aspect of this psychic dichotomy have a hard time understanding each other.
+That it is a conflict originatig from the psyche is confirmed, as well as by the history of humankind (with particular reference to religious disputes), by the fact that those people whose mind is predominantly tuned on one or the other aspect of this dichotomy of the psyche have many difficulties understanding each other's positions.

-In the last century earthly life has become (at least for the part of humanity inserted in that socio-cultural context known as modern Western) more comfortable, more interesting, more pleasant and more stimulating.
-At the same time, precisely because of the progress made in the medical field and in the prevention of diseases, the world population has tripled in the last 70 years: a growth rate that had never occurred before in the history of humanity.
+In the last century earthly life has become (at least for the people who are part of that socio-cultural context known as modern Western) more comfortable, more interesting, more pleasant and more stimulating.
+At the same time, precisely because of the progress made in the medical field and in the prevention of diseases, the world population has more than tripled in the last 70 years: a growth rate never seen before in the history of humanity, in such a short period of time.
 That the resources of planet Earth are sufficient to offer a satisfactory life to this enormous mass of human beings is very doubtful, since most of them still live in conditions of suffering, misery and discomfort, and the future looks very uncertain.

-Even in our Western culture, before the era of well-being and consumer goods established, the idea of death as liberation from this valley of tears had its role and importance.
+Even in our Western culture, before the era of well-being and consumer goods took hold, the idea of death as liberation from this valley of tears had its role and importance.
 Today, instead, the idea of (earthly) life prevails as the ultimate goal, in which to seek success, satisfaction and happiness, even if the price that most people have to pay for this ideal of well-being is the adhesion and integral and uncritical dedication to the consumer production system.
 What will happen in the future is hard to say.
-It seems more important to me to understand how all this is due to the dualism within human psyche, which evidently is not yet able to harmonize the dimension of earthly life with that of any possible otherworldly existence, and then either ends up denying it or else needs to deny the value of the pursuit of happiness already in this world, in the context of a perspective marked by renunciation and the so-called sacrifice.
-We can not know for now what is hidden behind this psychic conflict, since – in our limited view of human beings – often the psyche and God end up being practically the same thing.
+It seems more important to me to understand how all this is due to the dualism within the human psyche, which evidently is not yet able to harmonize the dimension of earthly life with that of any possible otherworldly existence, and so either ends up denying it or else needs to deny the value of the pursuit of happiness already in this world, in the context of a perspective marked by renunciation and the so-called sacrifice.
+We can not know for now what lies behind this dualism of the psyche, since – in our limited view of human beings – often the psyche and God end up being practically the same thing.

 Can the psyche determine reality?